15 Top-Rated Hiking Trails in Glacier National Park, MT

-At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake, or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
-The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains a great vantage point of the glacial valley below.
-Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of trail.
+At 2.1 miles, hikers come across a junction that either continues flat to the aquamarine waters of Lower Grinnell Lake or begins a steady ascent towards Upper Grinnell Lake and Grinnell Glacier.
+The trail climbs over 1,500 feet in the proceeding 3.2 miles leading to Upper Grinnell Lake as it steadily gains an excellent vantage point of the glacial valley below.
+Pit toilets are available 0.4 miles from the lake, just before the steepest and final section of the trail.

 Upper Grinnell Lake and Grinnell Glacier are worth every step of the trail.
 Massive icebergs fill this shimmering glacier-fed lake, backdropped by vertical mountain peaks known as the Garden Wall.
 Packing an extra jacket makes eating lunch at the lake a warmer endeavor, and the rocky banks have plenty of space to find your own spot to enjoy the surreal alpine landscape.

 A fee-based ferry ride across Swiftcurrent Lake is available to cut down on trail miles.
 Glacier Park Boat Company operates these scenic shuttles.
 They also offer optional guided hikes to Grinnell Lake.
 This service is available between July 1st and September 11th.